Here’s a question we get all of the time.

 - If you’re taking distributions, S-corp status might be worth it.
 If reinvesting, another entity type might suit you best.

-- Also consider if you’re making enough profits.
+- Also, consider if you’re making enough profits.
 If not, electing to be an S corp may not be worth it.

 - If after these considerations, you decide to be an s-corp, make sure you file the appropriate forms with the IRS by March 15th for it to take effect in the current tax year.

-- Also keep in mind the compliance requirements to keep your S corp status in good standing.
+- Also, keep in mind the compliance requirements to keep your S corp status in good standing.

-I hope you learned a lot of valuable information in this post.
 If you need more help with your financial needs or with your business taxes, our team of tax experts got you covered.
 Contact us today!